 The Office of Career Planning works with students to actively develop their professional networks.
 Career Planning offers forums, panels, receptions, and lectures each semester to help students find their career path or fortify the path they are already following by speaking with lawyers in areas of interest.
 Our office partners routinely with other campus offices and student organizations in providing these opportunities.

-- Practice Area Forums: Twice a semester, dozens of attorneys from the same or similar practice areas are invited to campus to speak with students about that practice area in a table-talk setting.
-Students come away with a heightened understanding of that practice area as well as a deeper sense of the different settings—law firm, in-house, government agency, public interest organization—where attorneys can practice that area of law.
+- Practice Area Forums: Each semester attorneys from the same or similar practice areas are invited to campus to speak with students in a table-talk setting.
+Students come away with a heightened understanding of specific practice areas as well as a deeper sense of the different settings—law firm, in-house, government agency, public interest organization.

 - Lunch with a Lawyer: Each week during the fall and spring semesters, attorneys in different practice areas host a lunch for eight to 10 students.
 These small lunch meetings offer students the opportunity to learn about a practice area and meet a potential advisor in a more intimate setting.